ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 {.note}
 > The profile declaration of a referenced crate is a hint.
 Consumers should check `conformsTo` of the retrieved RO-Crate as it may have been updated after this RO-Crate.

-{.tip}
-> The `@id` of the referenced RO-Crate entity SHOULD be equal to the persistent identifier within its own metadata file (as `identifier` on its root entity), see [Root Data Entity identifier](root-data-entity#root-data-entity-identifier).
-See [Retrieving an RO-Crate](#retrieving-an-ro-crate) for how to retrieve from a persistent identifier if the `subjectOf` RO-Crate Metadata Document is not retrievable.

-If the RO-Crate Mtadata Document is not available as a web resource, but only within an archive (e.g. ZIP), then instead reference it as a [Downloadable dataset](#downloadable-dataset).
+If the RO-Crate Metadata Document is not available as a web resource, but only within an archive (e.g. ZIP), then instead reference it as a [Downloadable dataset](#downloadable-dataset).

 #### Downloadable dataset